Bounds On $(t,r)$ Broadcast Domination of $n$-Dimensional Grids: Abstract

 \section{Abstract}

-In this paper, we study a variant of graph domination known as $(t, r)$ broadcast domination, first defined in \cite{BleInsJohMau15}.
+In this paper, we study a variant of graph domination known as $(t, r)$ broadcast domination, first defined in Blessing et al. (2015).
 In this variant, each broadcast provides $t-d$ reception to each vertex a distance $d < t$ from the broadcast.
+If $d \ge t$ then no reception is provided.
 A vertex is considered dominated if it receives $r$ total reception from all broadcasts.
 Our main results provide some upper and lower bounds on the density of a $(t, r)$ dominating pattern of an infinite grid, as well as methods of computing them.
 Also, when $r \ge 2$ we describe a family of counterexamples to a generalization of Vizing's Conjecture to $(t,r)$ broadcast domination.